arangodb/arangodb/Documentation/Books/AQL/Views/ArangoSearch/README.md

 like this:
 'quick' * 'fox jumps' (where the asterisk can be any single word)

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER PHRASE(doc.body, [ 'quick', 1, 'fox jumps' ], 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER PHRASE(doc['body'], [ 'quick', 1, 'fox jumps' ], 'text_en')
       RETURN doc

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER ANALYZER(PHRASE(doc['body'], [ 'quick', 1, 'fox jumps' ]), 'text_en')
       RETURN doc

 to match documents where 'story' starts with 'In the beginning'

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER STARTS_WITH(doc.story, 'In the beginning')
       RETURN DOC

 or

-    FOR doc IN VIEW someView
+    FOR doc IN  someView
       FILTER STARTS_WITH(doc['story'], 'In the beginning')
       RETURN DOC